shawngraham/pkmwebnotes/README.md

     - High betweenness centrality notes = Your most important conceptual bridges
     - Communities = Natural topic clusters in your knowledge
     - Modularity score = How well-separated your topics are

+### Python kernel and code execution

+- Pyodide installed
+- fenced python codeblocks can be executed within a note
+- each note has its own state

 ### Themes
 - Light and dark theme support